Subho9407/AKS-Netflix-Clone-SVC/README.md

-# Netflix Clone AKS Deployment
+# Netflix Clone AKS Deployment  Using Services

 This repository contains the necessary YAML files to deploy a Netflix Clone application on Azure Kubernetes Service (AKS).
 The deployment includes a Deployment controller, a Cluster IP service, and a LoadBalancer service.